-(v) Post-Effective Date SVCMC's operation of the USFHP Program is related to its ownership of the Bayley Seton Hospital sale of St. Elizabeth Ann Nursing Home, SVCMC entered into a ground lease with an affiliate of the purchaser (as ground lessee), under which the ground lessee agreed to pay obligations arising from and/or relating to the ownership, maintenance and/or operation of the Bayley Seton Hospital.
+SVCMC's "designated provider" status under the Act is related to SVCMC's ownership of the Bayley Seton Hospital located in Staten Island, New York.
+Ownership of the Hospital carries with it certain environmental liabilities and operating expenses.
+As part of its sale of St. Elizabeth Ann Nursing Home, SVCMC entered into a ground lease with an affiliate of the purchaser (as ground lessee), under which the ground lessee agreed to pay obligations arising from and/or relating to the ownership, maintenance and/or operation of the Bayley Seton Hospital.
 However, as continuing owner of the Hospital, SVCMC remains liable for such obligations, which, if not paid by the ground lessee, may reduce net revenues available under the Plan from USFHP operating revenues.
 Moreover, in connection with any proposed transfer by Post-Effective Date SVCMC of sponsorship of the USFHP Program to a third party, such proposed successor might be required to acquire ownership of the Bayley Seton Hospital in order to itself become a "designated provider," thereby complicating any potential transaction involving the Program or the Hospital.